"

 Jetzt kombinieren

-In this lesson, you reviewed how to 1) talk about your daily routine and you learned how to 2) talk about your daily routine yesterday and 3) refer to a number of different points in time of the past.
+In this lesson, you reviewed how to 1) talk about your daily routine and you learned how to 2) talk about your daily routine yesterday.

-In this combination activity, you can either imagine a scenario, in which you are recording your actions in real-time throughout the day and then comparing them to a past date, or you can actually do it.
+In this combination activity, you can either imagine a scenario, in which you are recording your actions in real-time throughout the day and then comparing them to yesterday, or you can actually do it.
 Just keep your written journal with you throughout the day and periodically write down a sentence in German about what you are doing.
-Then think about what that activity looked like a week ago, a month ago, a year ago.
+Then think about what that activity looked yesterday.
 For example,

 Heute stehe ich um 7 Uhr auf.
-Vor einem Monat bin ich um 10 Uhr aufgestanden.
+Gestern bin ich um 10 Uhr aufgestanden.

 Ich esse heute um 12 Uhr zu Mittag.
-Vor einer Woche habe ich um 13 Uhr zu Mittag gegessen.
+Gestern habe ich um 13 Uhr zu Mittag gegessen.

 Heute lerne ich 3 Stunden in der Bibliothek.
-Vor einem Jahr habe ich nicht in der Bibliothek gelernt.
+Gestern habe ich nicht in der Bibliothek gelernt.
 Ich habe nur zu Hause gelernt.

-Whether your are writing down your activities in real-time or all in one setting, be sure to compare you spelling and structures with the vocabulary in this lesson.
+Whether you are writing down your activities in real-time or all in one setting, be sure to compare your spelling and structures with the vocabulary in this lesson.
 Once you are done, record your comparisons in your audio journal.
 Be sure to listen to your recording and rerecord, if you are not satisfied.

 Media Attributions